Frequently Asked Questions

 I've reviewed this website and verified that my complaint is discrimination or harassment and is related to protected status.
 I'm ready to file, how do I submit my complaint form?

-Once you've completed the complaint form, and attached any relevant documents or evidence, you can submit the form to our office in Foundation Building, Suite 120 (external entrance facing Foundation parking lot).
+CSULB Employees or Students may chose to utilize the complaint form, if this is the first time they are working with our office, to identify the missing and required information needed.
+You may choose to attach any relevant documents or evidence, you can submit this information to our office in Foundation Building, Suite 220 (external entrance facing Foundation parking lot) or OED@csulb.edu.

 I would like to have someone come with me to my meetings with Equity & Diversity.
 Is this allowed?